 - Applicants must have a Housing Guarantee (check with Panther Central for more information on the Housing Guarantee).
 Students without housing guarantees cannot be considered for Honors Housing LLCs.

-- If applying with suitemates, everyone must be the same sex and each complete a separate application, which are considered individually.
+- If applying with suitemates, everyone must be the same gender and each complete a separate application, which are considered individually.

 This application process occurs before the traditional room selection that is based on your lottery number (received from Panther Central in early January).
 What that means is that if you apply and are selected for Honors Housing, you forgo the typical room draw lottery process, as the LLC selection process is complete before the typical lottery process begins.

-Students who are currently living in Honors Housing (either freshmen or upperclass) are guaranteed a space in Upperclass Honors Housing should they request it.
+Students who are currently living in Honors Housing (either freshmen or upperclass) will be given preference for placement in Upperclass Honors Housing should they request it.
 These students are still required to submit demographic and roommate information on the application, but are not required to complete the supplemental essays.
 This does not guarantee that you will receive your first choice in room type, as this is allocated separately.

 The Housing Options

-There are two Upperclass Honors Housing LLCs at Pitt:
+There are 2 Upperclass Honors Housing LLCs at Pitt:

-- Irvis Hall: located on upper campus, home to 420 students in air-conditioned four-person suites and doubles.
-There are nine floors in Irvis Hall and 4 floors will be Upperclass Honors Housing LLC floors (approximately 200 students).
+- Brackenridge Hall: located on the quad on lower campus housing 205 students in three-, four-, and five-person suites.
+There are twelve floors in Irvis Hall and six floors will be Upperclass Honors Housing LLC floors (approximately 120 students)

-- Forbes-Craig Apartments: located across from the Carnegie Museum and is home to 102 students in two- and three-person apartments
+- Forbes Craig Apartments: located across from the Carnegie Museum on the corner of Forbes and Craig housing 102 students in two- and three-person furnished apartments.

 About the Buildings

-The Forbes-Craig Apartments and Irvis Hall collectively accommodate approximately 300 sophomores and juniors.
+Forbes Craig Apartments and Brackenridge Hall collectively accommodate approximately 220 sophomores and juniors.
 These communities are places where students can continue to develop friendships, learn from the scholarly diversity that surrounds them, and support one another as they hone their academic and intellectual interests.

-Irvis Hall (formerly known as Pennsylvania Hall) is located on uppercampus near our First-Year Honors Housing LLC in Sutherland West.
-The Honors LLC is home to approximately 200 upperclass students and resident assistants in air-conditioned doubles and four-person suites.
-Rooms feature basic cable, a refrigerator, microwave, and a private bathroom.
-Laundry facilities commons area are located on each floor and throughout the building.
+Brackenridge Hall is located on the quad on lower campus near our departmental offices on floors 35-37 on the Cathedral of Learning.
+The Honors LLC is home to approximately 120 upperclass students and resident assistants in three-, four-, and five-person suites.
+Rooms feature basic cable, a refrigerator, microwave, and private bathrooms.

 Located directly across Forbes Avenue from the Carnegie Museum of Art, near the corner of Craig Street, the Forbes-Craig Apartments house 102 upperclass students in 39 furnished apartments with single and double bedrooms.
 One Honors College staff member resides in the building and serves as Housefellow.
 Forbes-Craig residence offers basic cable television in each living room and an Internet connection in each bedroom.